-- (a) The financial statements and notes of the Group are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2023 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2; and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due and payable.
+- (a) The financial statements and notes of the Group are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2024 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2; and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due and payable. - (d) The information disclosed in the attached consolidated entity disclosure statement is true and correct.